What You’re Allowed To Keep Following A Bankruptcy Filing

 - Possibly other property

 Contact my office today to discuss your exempt property questions.
 I offer a free 30-minute consultation without obligation.
 You can reach me by phone at 512-686-4293 or 800-806-0754.
-You may also reach me via e-mail.
+You can also reach my office by sending an email.

 We are a debt relief agency.
 We help people file for relief under the Bankruptcy Code.